adriandelgg/CoinFlip.eth/README.md

-🪙 CoinFlip ETH Game by Adrian Delgado 👨‍💻
+# 🪙 CoinFlip ETH Game by Adrian Delgado 👨‍💻

 🎮 Demo App: https://coinflip-eth.vercel.app/

 🎨 Tools Used: Solidity, Hardhat, Ethers.js, TypeScript, React, Waffle, ERC20, Tailwind CSS, Next.js, Chai.

+## Instructions
 ### Rinkeby

 Using the Rinkeby test network will be the easiest way to use this app.